 1. Check the connection

-Even though the text messages can be sent in all manners, for MMS messages you’ll need a proper connection in order to receive or send the multimedia files.
+Even though text messages can be sent in all manners, for MMS messages you’ll need an internet connection in order to receive or send the multimedia files.
 Additionally, it’s important that both the sender and recipient have a stable connection, so make sure that the one you’re texting is also on the grid.

-Moreover, you can restart your device as the first precautionary step and switch to a more stable Wi-Fi network rather than using the mobile data.
+Moreover, you can restart your device as the first precautionary step and switch to a more stable Wi-Fi network rather than using mobile data.
+If you notice any issues with your internet connection, check out our article about Wi-Fi problems in iOS.

 2. Make sure that the MMS is enabled